teodorakocic/GIS/README.md

-# GIS
+## GIS

 First project: **OpenStreetMap - PostGIS - QGIS**

 Second project: **OGC Geospatial Web Services**:

-All layers that are displayed in the application are taken from **first project** and the views have only been expanded so that a greater number of attributes available in the database are read for corresponding objects, so that the display of the layers in the application is more complete
+All of the layers that are displayed in the application are taken from the **first project** and the tables from the database (from which queries are created and that way directly we get the access to the layers) have been expanded with more of some available attributes and the filters have been broaden for the purpose of a more complete and compact display of layers in the application.

 The installations you need to run this project are:
   - [Apache Tomcat](https://tomcat.apache.org/tomcat-9.0-doc/index.html)